The water industry today

 The water sector is facing a number of significant challenges, for example climate change, population growth, the need for increasing resilience, and ever-rising customer expectations.
 At the same time, there is a need to maintain an affordable service and public trust.
 All of this can be impacted by available digital technology and tools.

-The digitisation of water
+The digitization of water

 New digital technologies are enabling water utilities to extract greater information and efficiencies from legacy water infrastructure to enhance decision-making, promote water conservation, build a twenty-first century water infrastructure, and – perhaps most importantly – increase the value and benefits of the water infrastructure network.